-Absolutely no smoking will be allowed while visiting or working on the orchard/farm.
-Hay or straw bales, corn and grass mazes, sunflower fields, parking areas and buildings have all caught on fire around the world from visitors or employees that did not not follow this requirement.
+No smoking will be allowed while visiting the orchard/farm.
+Hay or straw bales, corn and grass mazes, sunflower fields, parking areas and buildings have all caught on fire around the world from visitors or employees that did not follow this requirement.
 We are in the outdoors but not in a protected area such as your personal backyard.
 Hay, straw, dry grasses, corn stalks are all highly flammable substances.
 Please keep all of us safe.

 By entering the property, you fully acknowledge that there is a risk of exposure to COVID-19, a disease that can lead to severe illness and death, along with other common communicable diseases.
 Further, you fully accept such risks and agree to hold harmless Arrowhead Orchard LLC along with its owners & staff should any issue result in injury, illness or death.

 Under Ohio law, there is no liability for an injury to or death of a participant in an agritourism activity conducted at this agritourism location if that injury or death results from the inherent risks of that agritourism activity.
 Inherent risks of agritourism activities include, but are not limited to, the risk of injury inherent to land, equipment, and animals as well as the potential for you as a participant to act in a negligent manner that may contribute to your injury or death.
 You are assuming the risk of participating in this agritourism activity.
 ORC Ann.
 901.80